by Gael A

 I spent the next five hours on the water, riding the lively currents of the Golfe du Morbihan getting up to 10.1kph (6.3mph).
 Although those currents were rather mild as it was neap tides, they created enough chop in some places to test the behaviour of the K40 on short bumpy waves.

-I made a short visit to the stone circles on Er Lannic (left) and made a stop behind the eddy next to the infamous Grand Mouton beacon.
+I made a short visit to the stone circles on Er Lannic (below) and made a stop behind the eddy next to the infamous Grand Mouton beacon.
 The current is still fast although it’s the end of the ebbing tide.

 The Incept K40 is definitely faster than my H2.
 It was difficult to assess my average speed because I was paddling in currents most of the time, however I wouldn’t make headway so easily against the tide with my H2.
 The thigh straps proved to be very effective in handling the boat in rough water and against the current, enabling the paddler to hold a better paddling position and to cling to the boat.